safwathannadeif/bulktasks/README.md

 #2 Use limited m-co-routine and keep using them all the time.
 When one worker/co-routine completes the job, proceed with
 the same co-routine, and run the next job.

-For concurrency level technique #1, the level is n or zero.
+For concurrency level technique #1:the level is n or zero.
 When n is completed, the next n starts with a new co-routines.

 Concurrency level technique #2: the level all the time is n.
 For reality, both techniques respect the fact we cannot run thousands of co-routines in one shot, especially for network connections or DB transactions.
 To get the best performance, both techniques should be tested for the application and the better selected.